 The new Moebius version has front windows which are accurately set back square to cockpit, as well as very good molding qualities throughout.

 A look into the red-lighted cockpit.
 The use of red lights allowed the crew to maintain their "night-vision" acuity.
 Kubrick was a master for scientific accuracy.

 Moebius also re-did the side windows to make them accurately depict the movie Moon Bus as well.
 The blue lighting of the interior was patterned from the actual movie scenes.

 A rear three-quarter view, showing improved aft bulkhead detailing of the Moebius kit.

-I had to build the pad "shrunken-down" a bit from the "movie size," in order to fit on our display shelf.
+I had to build the landing pad "shrunken-down" a bit from the actual movie size, in order to fit the limite space on our display shelf.

-We recently added 1/55 scale 2001 suited figures, obtained from the Max Gurter collection on Shapeways.com, to appear as the "ground crew" the bus.
+We recently added 1/55 scale 2001 spacesuited figures, obtained from the Max Gurter's "Small Statues" collection on Shapeways.com, to appear as the "ground crew" for the vehicle.